dapr/js-sdk/daprdocs/content/en/js-sdk-contributing/js-contributing.md

 When contributing to the [JavaScript SDK](https://github.com/dapr/js-sdk) the following rules and best-practices should be followed.

+💡 You can run `npm run prepare` to install `pre-commit` hooks to help you adhere to the prettier configuration

 ## Commit Guidelines

 The Dapr Javascript SDK uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)